 Feeding your heart well is a powerful way to reduce or even eliminate some risk factors.
 Adopting a heart-healthy nutrition strategy can help reduce total and LDL cholesterol (the "bad" cholesterol), lower blood pressure, lower blood sugar, and reduce body weight.
-While most dietary plans just tell you what you CAN'T eat (usually your favorite foods!), the most powerful nutrition strategy helps you focus on what you CAN eat.
+While some dietary plans just tell you what you CAN'T eat (usually your favorite foods!), the most powerful nutrition strategy helps you focus on what you CAN eat.
 In fact, heart disease research has shown that adding heart-healthy foods is just as important as cutting back on others.

 Here are six nutrition strategies to reduce your risk of heart disease:

 Eat more fish.
 Fish is a good source of protein and other nutrients.
 It also contains omega-3 fatty acids, which may help reduce the risk of heart disease and stroke.

 Avoid trans fats (for example, fats found in fried foods, snack foods, and packaged sweets).

 When you use added fat, use fats high in monounsaturated fats (for example, fats found in olive and peanut oil).